FREQUENTLY ASKED QUESTIONS

 You may transfer your registration to another runner as long as it is within the same runner category and distance.

 Yes, though you are subject to any increase in registration fees applicable.
-You may change in either direction — individual half marathon to two-person relay or vice versa.
+We do not offer refunds, so if you are shifting to an event that is less expensive, you will still pay the original higher registration fee.
 You cannot change from the student category to the adult category or vice versa.

 There will be support vehicles on the course for any medical emergencies and/or to provide transportation back to the start/finish area.

-There are five aid stations along the course providing water, Gatorade, band aids, and Vaseline.
+There are five aid stations along the course providing water, electrolyte drink mix, orange slices, band aids, and Vaseline.
 They are located at approximately miles 3.2, 5, 7, 9.5 and 11.5.

-Sorry, no. For insurance and safety reasons, both for yourself and other runners, please do not bring strollers or dogs onto the race course.
+Sorry, no. For insurance and safety reasons, both for yourself and other runners, please do not bring strollers or dogs onto the race courses for any distance event.
 You will be disqualified if you run with a dog or stroller.

 Scroll to Top